From the 1st November 2018, Medicare are rolling out changes to item codes 12250 (Home Based Sleep Study) and 12203 (Laboratory Based Sleep Study).

 General Practitioners can refer eligible patients for a diagnostic Home Based (unattended) or Laboratory Based Sleep Study for obstructive sleep apnea when an approved assessment tool has been used.

-To be eligible for a Medicare subsidised sleep study, GP's must now screen patients for symptomatic, moderate to severe obstructive sleep apnea using 2 screening tools, along with the referral:
+To be eligible for a Medicare subsidised sleep study, GP's must now screen patients for symptomatic, moderate to severe obstructive sleep apnea using approved screening tools, along with the referral.
+The following criteria must be met.

 Non-eligible patients now require either: